WCCWCC/test_all/wifi_coexist.md

 Set the WiFi API configuration storage type `WIFI_STORAGE_RAM`. all configuration will only store in the memory Set the WiFi operating mode `WIFI_MODE_STA`.
 Wifi will work in station mode.

-Wifi is used by console command line.
+Wifi is used by console command line.You can view the currently supported wifi commands via the input `help` command.
 `register_wifi` registered the following commands: `sta`,`scan`,`ap`,`query`,`iperf`,`restart`,`heap`.

 ```c